Are you struggling with ideas on what to do with your kids? In the past, I certainly have.

-One balloon gives you a couple of minutes of time.
-More than 5 balloons and they go crazy!
+One balloon gives you a couple of minutes.
+More than 5 balloons, and they go crazy!
 It is a cheap way to spend time during Daddy Daycare.

-If you are planning on blowing up more than 5 balloons, get yourself a pump to make life easier.
+If you plan to blow up more than 5 balloons, get yourself a pump to make life easier.

-That way, if your child is like my son, when he bursts then, you can quickly replace it with another!
+That way, if your child is like my son, you can quickly replace it with another!

-Party Whistles are also great fun, but can get annoying.
-Being Dads, most of us are oblivious to annoying noises, so it should be fairly easy for you to ignore.
+Party Whistles are also great fun but can get annoying.
+Being Dads, most of us are oblivious to annoying noises, so it should be fairly easy for you to ignore them.

 On the approach to my birthday, he wanted some ‘Party Trumpets’ to help me celebrate.
 So I bought a box in preparation.
-The box has lasted a couple of months now and every few days he will find one and annoy the hell out of anyone within earshot.
-Everyone needs a hobby, right?
+The box has lasted a couple of months now, and every few days, he will find one and annoy the hell out of anyone within earshot.
+Everyone needs a hobby.

 4. Bubble Wrap/Packaging

 Bubble wrap is a definite time killer!
-Most items you order online have some kind of protection inside the box.
+Most items you order online have some protection inside the box.

-Take it out, put it away for Daddy day care.
-When the time comes, just hand it over and watch them go.
+Take it out, put it away for Daddy daycare.
+When the time comes, hand it over and watch them go.

-You may be asked to help out with ones that are difficult to burst, but for the most part, they are happy just laying it out on the floor and jumping up and down on it!
+You may be asked to help out with difficult ones to burst, but for the most part, they are happy just laying it out on the floor and jumping up and down on it!